loganriebel/agentic-outbound-pipeline/README.md

 **Stage 1 — Prospecting** ([`.claude/skills/hvac-chicago-prospector.md`](.claude/skills/hvac-chicago-prospector.md))

 A Claude Code skill that searches Google Maps for small HVAC shops in Chicago neighborhoods: Irving Park, Albany Park, Dunning, Belmont Cragin, and others.
-It targets owner-operated companies with 1-5 trucks and no real web presence — just a Google Business listing.
+It targets owner-operated companies with 1-5 trucks and no real web presence just a Google My Business listing.

 For each new find, it checks for duplicates, then adds a row to `data/prospects.csv` with the business name, owner name, email, phone, address, and notes.
 Leaves `Contacted?` blank, which is the trigger for the next stage.

 **Stage 2 — Prospect database** ([`data/prospects_example.csv`](data/prospects_example.csv))

 A CSV with one row per prospect.
-The `Contacted?` column is the state machine — blank means the email sender will pick it up, `X` means it's done.
+The `Contacted?` column is the state machine.
+Blank means the email sender will pick it up, `X` means it's done.

 | Column | Purpose |
 |---|---|